What is the SAU mission statement?

 How do I apply for admission?

-We practice “rolling admission” at Spring Arbor.
+At SAU, we practice “rolling admission.”
 Once all your application materials have been received, we will inform you of our admission decision.
 It is good to complete the application process as early as possible, especially for maximum financial aid.

 How can I visit campus?